AviatrixSystems/Docs/HowTos/config_paloaltoGCP.rst

 Dynamic Updates
 ------------------------------

-1. From Device > Dynamic Updates > Click on **Check Now** > download and then install latest versions of a.
+1. From Device > Dynamic Updates > click on **Check Now** > download and then install latest versions of a.
 Applications and Threats b.
 Wildfire updates.
 2. Click on **Check Now** again > download and then install latest version of Antivirus.

 Configuring VM-Series ethernet1/1 with WAN Zone